 Continuous Testing Improves Demo Requests For POSist By 52%

-The marketing team at POSist extensively used VWO for a period of over 12 weeks to run several tests on POSist’s website.
+The marketing team at POSist extensively used VWO over 12 weeks to run several tests on POSist’s website.
 This success story highlights the process they followed and the impact these tests generated for POSist.

 Being a SaaS player in a niche restaurant industry, POSist’s primary objective was to improve the number of sign-ups for a demo of their platform.
-POSist’s website home page and Contact Us page serve as the 2 most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these 2 pages.
+POSist’s website home page and Contact Us page serve as the two most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these two pages.

-The first objective was to improve the visits from the home page to the Contact Us page, and then improve the number of sign-ups generated from the Contact Us page.
-On researching about tools which could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.
+The first objective was to improve the visits from the home page to the Contact Us page and then improve the number of sign-ups generated from the Contact Us page.
+On researching about tools that could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.